-Prescription drug benefits begin on next page
+Benefits Description

+You pay

-Section 5(f).
-Prescription drug benefits (continued) Benefit Description You pay After the calendar year deductible Note: The prescription drug deductible applies to almost We say "No deductible" when it does n Covered medications and supplies When you enroll in the Plan, you will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail order form/patient profile and a pre-addressed reply envelope for the mail-order prescription program.
-You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail: • Drugs and medicines (including those prescribed during a non-covered hospital stay or in a non-covered facility) that require a physician's prescription by Federal law of the United States except those listed as Not covered. • Insulin • Needles and syringes for the administration of covered medications • Contraceptive drugs and devices Network Retail: 30% of cost Network Retail when Medicare Part B pays first: 30% of cost Non-Network Retail: 30% of cost Non-Network Retail when Medicare Part B pays first: 30% of cost Network Mail Order: \$15 generic/\$25 brand name on primary drug list/\$40 brand name not on primary drug list (no deductible) Network Mail Order when Medicare Part B pays first: \$8 generic/\$15 brand name on primary drug list/\$30 brand name not on primary drug list (no deductible) Note: If there is no generic equivalent drug available, you will still have to pay the brand name copayment.
+After the calendar year deductible...

+Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.

+Covered medications and cumplies Covereu medications anu supplies

+When you enroll in the Plan, you will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail order form/patient profile and a pre-addressed reply envelope for the mail-order prescription program.

+You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail:

+- Drugs and medicines (including those prescribed and administered during a non-covered hospital stay or in a non-covered facility) that require a physician's prescription by Federal law of the United States except those listed as Not covered. - Insulin - Needles and syringes for the administration of covered medications - Contraceptive drugs and devices - Colostomy and ostomy supplies (Network and Non-Network Retail only)

+- Network Retail: 30% of cost - Network Retail Medicare: 30% of cost - Non-Network Retail: 30% of cost - Non-Network Retail Medicare: 30% of cost (No deductible) - Network Mail Order: \$15 generic/\$25 brand name on primary drug list/\$40 brand name not on primary drug list (No deductible) - Network Mail Order when Medicare Part B pays first: \$8 generic/\$15 brand name on the primary drug list/\$30 brand name not on the primary drug list (No deductible)

+Note: If there is no generic equivalent available, you will still have to pay the brand name copayment.

 Note: For long-term maintenance medications you are limited to the initial prescription and two refills at a Caremark participating pharmacy.
 You must use the mail order program for a continuing supply of medication.

-Not covered: Drugs and supplies for cosmetic purposes Drugs to treat impotence and sexual dysfunction Vitamins, nutrients and food supplements even if a physician prescribes or administers them Nonprescription (over-the-counter) medicines All charges
+- Drugs and supplies for cosmetic purposes - Drugs to treat impotence and sexual dysfunction - Vitamins, nutrients and food supplements even if a physician prescribes or administers them - Nonprescription (over-the counter) medicines

-Section 5(g).
-Special features
+Section 5(g) Special features